 When one works in data science, it’s a lot harder to solve the general version of your problem than the particular version of your problem.
 Which means there really is an opportunity to get a competitive edge if you astutely and selectively pick the projects where you want to invest the time to build it internally.

-You can solve on your data, get some headway with your capabilities as opposed to waiting for six months to a year where a vendor would have to solve the general problem in order to actually have market share.
-So it's a little counterintuitive.
+You can solve on your data, get some headway with your capabilities as opposed to waiting for six months to a year when a vendor would have to solve the general problem in order to actually have market share.
+So it’s a little counterintuitive.

 This, I think, a lot of the other people talked about.
 I can tell you—I lead all of this as development for my company.
 They talked on the last panel about having to the internal sales work in order to convince an organization that experimentation is OK.

 It might not all work.
 That’s like 300 times harder when you’re a vendor.
 So I’m coming in and I’m trying to have people pay us money to do things that might not work and it’s very hard.
 That said, I agree with what was said in the last panel regarding process, where you start out with a business problem.

 We spend a lot of time working with people who are actually out in the field to figure out if there will be real business impact if we build a product.
 Use that to define a set of metrics to evaluate what we’re doing.

 The second phase is always experimentation.
 So we try a couple of different types of models, different types of features that we might be weighting in our models to see if what we think will work.
 And then we pass into the hardening and engineer stage to actually turn this into a product.

 There’s some overlap, right?
 Design can happen in the front where you’re trying to figure out which features actually matter.
 You can do design and data science in parallel.
 You just might not have the right particular outputs in a feature at the time.
 Then there is always an engineering data requirement on the back end.

 Final point regards—this is a little bit on the compliance side.
 So this is something that we’ve learned at our company over the past year, where—we’re working on a technique right now called topic interpretability.